neutrinojs/neutrino/docs/middleware/neutrino-middleware-minify/README.md

 ## Installation

-`neutrino-middleware-babili` can be installed via the Yarn or npm clients.
+`neutrino-middleware-minify` can be installed via the Yarn or npm clients.

 #### Yarn